Top Republicans McCarthy, Scalise back Stefanik as Cheney replacement amid battle over Trump

 The top two Republicans in the House are behind Rep. Elise Stefanik's efforts to replace Rep. Liz Cheney as Republican conference chair as the party continues to grapple over former President Trump's future role, according to a report.

-Fox News confirmed Tuesday that Stefanik, R-N.Y., is making calls to members to build support for a potential challenge to Cheney.
+Fox News confirmed Tuesday that Stefanik, R-N.Y., is making calls to members to build support for a potential challenge to Cheney, R-Wyo.
 A senior GOP leadership source told Fox News earlier this week a vote to remove Cheney is "more than likely."

 House Minority Whip Steve Scalise, R-La., spokesperson Lauren Fine told Fox News Wednesday that "House Republicans need to be solely focused on taking back the House in 2022... and Elise Stefanik is strongly committed to doing that, which is why Whip Scalise has pledged to support her for Conference Chair."

-Punchbowl News, which first reported Scalise's support for Stefanik, also reported Wednesday that House Minority Leader Kevin McCarthy, R-Calif., is working to ensure Stefanik, R-N.Y., is the only one challenging Cheney.
+Punchbowl News, which first reported Scalise's support for Stefanik, also reported Wednesday that House Minority Leader Kevin McCarthy, R-Calif., is working to ensure Stefanik is the only one challenging Cheney.

+Trump also supports Stefanik to replace Cheney as House GOP conference chair, sources close to the former president tell Fox News.

 "Liz will have more to say in the coming days.
-This moment is about much more than a house leadership fight," Cheney spokesperson Jeremy Adler told Fox News Wedneday.
+This moment is about much more than a House leadership fight," Cheney spokesperson Jeremy Adler told Fox News Wedneday.
 Politico reported that Cheney has not been making calls to whip support for a potential vote, as she did the last time her leadership spot was threatened.

 Representatives for McCarthy and Stefanik did not immediately respond to requests for comment from Fox News Wednesday morning.